laivii/Sierpinski/README.md

 ## Resent Updates
 * Coding language changed from Python to JS
-    * Also with this switch we changed from creating a png to drawing on a canvas
+    * Also with this we changed from creating a png to drawing on a canvas
 * I have made changes to the function names and how they work
 * I have added some functionalities, like the dropdown for choosing shape and an information box
 * Changed the size of the picture from 1000x1000px to 500x500px